On the connected blocks polytope: Introduction

-In literature, the Eulerian subgraph polytope mostly appears as a special case of the \textit{cycle polytope} of a binary matroid, e.g., see \cite{cyclepolytope}.
+In literature, the \Xr{Eulerian subgraph polytope}\Xn{\emph{Eulerian subgraph polytope}} mostly appears as a special case of the \textit{cycle polytope} of a binary matroid, e.g., see \cite{cyclepolytope}.
 In this case the considered subgraphs have components that are Eulerian but these subgraphs are not necessarily connected.
 To the best of our knowledge, the actual Eulerian subgraph polytope -- where only Eulerian subgraphs are considered -- has not been studied so far.
 This can be of interest, e.g., for optimization purposes such as finding a minimum/maximum weighted Eulerian subgraph in a weighted graph $G$.
 Our research covers the case that the underlying graph is a Eulerian cactus graph.
-In this case the cycle polytope would be given by the unit cube of some dimension, but the connected blocks polytope is more complicated in the considered case.
+In this case the cycle polytope would be given by the unit cube of some dimension, but the connected blocks polytope is more complicated \Xn{and is affinely isomorphic to the actual Eulerian subgraph polytope} in the considered case\Xn{, see \Cref{proposition connection}}.
 In \cite{cyclepolytope}, a complete facet description of the cycle polytope of a binary matroid without some forbidden minors is given.
-Furthermore, the polyhedral edges are characterized and it is shown that the cycle polytope is Hirsch if the binary matroid does not have a special minor.
+Furthermore, the polyhedral edges are characterized and it is shown that the cycle polytope is Hirsch if the binary matroid does not have a special minor. \Xn{We obtain similar results for the connected blocks polytope which directly implies that same results for the actual Eulerian subgraph polytope hold if the underlying graph is a Eulerian cactus graph.}